Prostate Cancer Chemotherapy

 Chemotherapy works by killing fast-growing cells, but the drugs cannot discriminate between cancer cells and other fast-growing cells, such as hair follicles.
-That is one reason for many of the typical side effects of chemotherapy treatment, including hair loss.
+This is one reason for many of the typical side effects of chemotherapy, including hair loss.

 - Mitoxantrone (Novantrone)